JodyMurray/PetFriends/README.md

 ### **Profile Page**

-Your profile page, or another user's, along with the sidebar of recommended profiles to follow.
+- Your profile page, or another user's, along with the sidebar of recommended profiles to follow.
-The profile page contains a bio section, the bars in the corner to edit your profile, change your username or password.
+- The profile page contains a bio section, the bars in the corner to edit your profile, change your username or password.
+- The page also holds all of the posts that the owner of the page has added.

 ![screenshot](documentation/features/ProfilePage.png)